Developing a non-cadaveric brain tumour surgery lab in resource-constrained settings

 Abstract

-OBJECTIVE: To develop the country's first brain tumour surgery lab in resource-constrained settings, for training young neurosurgeons and residents.
-METHODS: A workshop was developed using mixed-fidelity models for assessing and training a participant's psychomotor skills, hand-eye coordination, and teaching the principles of brain tumour surgery.
-Affordable noncadaveric models were used to compare and contrast the benefit of each teaching model.
+Objective: To develop the country’s first brain tumour surgery lab in resource-constrained settings, for training young neurosurgeons and residents.
+Methods: A workshop was developed using mixed-fidelity models for assessing and training a participant’s psychomotor skills, hand-eye coordination, and teaching the principles of brain tumour surgery.
+Affordable non-cadaveric models were used to compare and contrast the benefit of each teaching model.
 Within the existing space for wet labs at our institution, 8 different dissection stations were set up with adequate space for 2 people to work at a time.
 Each station was equipped with an operating room-Caliber microscope, a lighting system and a camera linked to a screen and high-powered electric drills and basic surgical equipment.
-RESULTS: Our team was able to develop and use 3D-printed skull models and animal brain models for training in complex approaches and craniotomy.
-CONCLUSIONS: Surgical simulation training, in a cost-effective manner, provides the benefit of training residents and students in neurosurgical techniques in a safe, controlled environment leading to improvement in skills and technique.
+Results: Our team was able to develop and use 3D-printed skull models and animal brain models for training in complex approaches and craniotomy.
+Conclusion: Surgical simulation training, in a cost-effective manner, provides the benefit of training residents and students in neurosurgical techniques in a safe, controlled environment leading to improvement in skills and technique.

-Original languageEnglish
+Original languageEnglish (US)

 Pages (from-to)S3-S7

-JournalJPMA.
-The Journal of the Pakistan Medical Association
+JournalJournal of the Pakistan Medical Association

 Volume74

-Issue number3 3
+Issue number3

 DOIs

-Publication statusPublished - 1 Mar 2024
+Publication statusPublished - Mar 2024

 Keywords